berobloom/lscdoorbellmqtt/README.md

 # LSC Smart Connect Video Doorbell (2021) MQTT (WIP)

+## Work In Progress

+⚠️ WARNING ⚠️

+This project is a work in progress.

 ## Project description

 This repository contains a MQTT Client specifically written for the LSC Smart Connect Video Doorbell (2021) and written in Go.